logiclogue/jordanlord.co.uk/src/blog/creating-football-statistical-model.md

 It's now possible to write a function which does both:

 ```
-matchDrawWithRating :: [Team] -> Match -> (Rating, String)
+matchWinWithRating :: [Team] -> Match -> (Rating, String)
-matchDrawWithRating teams match = (ratingDiff, isDraw) where
+matchWinWithRating teams match = (ratingDiff, isWin) where

     ratingDiff :: Rating
-    ratingDiff = abs $ matchRatingDiff teams match
+    ratingDiff = matchRatingDiff teams match

-    isDraw :: Bool
+    isWin :: Bool
-    isDraw = isMatchDraw match
+    isWin = isMatchWin match
 ```

-By mapping `matchDrawWithRating teams` over `matches`, it's possible to get all of the data we need.
+By mapping `matchWinWithRating teams` over `matches`, it's possible to get all of the data we need.

-Now we need to understand how Logistic regression works so that we can create a logistic model for the rating against draws.
+Now we need to understand how Logistic regression works so that we can create a logistic model for the rating against wins.
 Then we should be able to fit that into Elo's model.

 A logistic function is of the form: